michalhercik/RecSIS/docs/dev-guide.md

 - `main.go` file
 - `main_test.go` file containing integration tests, for more see [Testing](#testing)

+### Bert

+Simple service that provides BERT embeddings for given texts.
+It is used by MeiliSearch to embed courses.
+The embeddings are then used for simple recommendations.
+The service implements single endpoint:
+- `POST /embedding`

+The endpoint expects JSON body with a single field `text` which is a text to be embedded.
+Response then contains single field `embedding` which is an array of float32 numbers representing the embedding.

 ### Cert

 `cert` directory contains `server.crt` and `server.key` files used self-signed SSL certificate for the application.